janzalman/janzalman.github.io/_pages/index.md

 author_profile: true
 ---

 I am a PhD candidate at the [Institute of Economic Studies, Charles University](https://ies.fsv.cuni.cz/en), a PhD Researcher with the [CORPTAX group](https://centreforpublicfinance.eu/), and a Research Fellow at [Skatteforsk](https://www.nmbu.no/en/research/skatteforsk-tax-center).
+I am also involved in the [DemoTrans project](https://feb.kuleuven.be/drc/LEER/demotrans/demotrans), which explores ways to strengthen democratic governance through more accountable, transparent, and effective institutions.

 My research focuses on wealth taxation and illicit financial flows.
 Through my work, I aim to improve the design of tax systems and contribute to evidence-based solutions that address global tax abuse and inequality.
 I have led seminars on measuring illicit financial flows and profit shifting for government officials in Nigeria.